opentelekomcloud/docs-next/docs/blueprints/by-use-case/platform-engineering/crossplane/1_introduction_crossplane_provider.md

     bucket: my-crossplane-test-1
 ```

-#### atProvider
+#### status.atProvider

-- The `status.atProvider` of a managed resource contains the observed state of the external resource.
-- For example, after creating a `Bucket` instance, the Provider may populate fields such as the `storageClass`, `acl`, `forceDestroy` and other values returned by the external resource.
+The `status.atProvider` field contains the observed state of the external cloud resource.
+For example, after creating an OBS `Bucket` resource, the provider may populate fields such as `storageClass`, `acl`, `forceDestroy`, and other values observed from the external resource.

 ```yaml
 status: